Walking or driving to work? study reveals surprising health impacts

 Summary

-This study looks at how traveling to work actively (like walking or biking) versus passively (like driving or taking the bus) affects the health of 500 university staff and students in Hannover, Germany.
-Researchers will measure heart rate, blood sugar, and air pollution exposure during commutes.
-The goal is to understand the health benefits of an active commute.
+This study looks at how different ways of getting to work—like walking or biking versus driving or taking public transit—affect the health of 500 university staff and students in Hannover, Germany.
+Researchers will measure things like heart rate, blood pressure, blood sugar, and air pollution exposure during commutes.
+The goal is to understand the health benefits of an active commute, not to test any treatment.

 Disclaimer Read more